What is GPS Tracking?

 How Much Does GPS Tracking Cost?

-GPS tracking is a long term investment which pays for itself relatively quickly through time and productivity optimization, increased safety, better customer service, overall efficiency.
+GPS tracking software is a long term investment which pays for itself relatively quickly through time and productivity optimization, increased safety, better customer service, overall efficiency.

 The price for a GPS tracking system can vary a lot depending on the size of the fleet and your company’s needs.
 A larger fleet would probably need a higher number of GPS trackers to be installed in each vehicle or cargo.
 This will also require more comprehensive vehicle tracking system compared to a smaller fleet.